 - For improved exercise performance: 30 to 60 minutes before a workout

-- For improved cognitive function: In the morning and/or afternoon
+- For improved cognitive function: Morning and/or afternoon

-Importantly, you don’t NEED to take ashwagandha at these exact times to still experience any benefits, because ashwagandha has pretty broad effects.
-But taking ashwagandha at times most closely associated with your goals will likely lead to greater benefits compared to a non-individualized regimen.
+Importantly, you don’t need to take ashwagandha at these exact times to experience benefits, as ashwagandha produces broad effects.
+However, timing your intake to align with your goals will likely yield greater benefits compared to a generic approach.

 Ashwagandha Dosage

-Based on research, most people should take anywhere from 300 to 600mg per day, either just once or split into two doses.
+Based on research, most people should take 300 to 600mg daily, either as a single dose or split into two doses.

-The total range actually goes from as low as 100mg up to 12g, but most individuals are better off starting in a more moderate range and then working up or down from there depending on their results.
+The total range spans from 100mg to 12g, but most individuals benefit from starting within the moderate range and adjusting based on their response.

 Should You Cycle Ashwagandha?

-You may want to cycle Ashwagandha to maintain the benefits.
-Obviously, ashwagandha is natural, and it isn’t a steroid or a more potent chemical compound.
+You may want to cycle Ashwagandha to maintain effectiveness.
+While ashwagandha is natural and not a potent chemical compound or steroid, tolerance can still develop.

-To do this, you could take ashwagandha for 4 to 12 weeks, followed by a 1 to 3-week break.
-Whichever option you choose, the ratio should be roughly 4:1 for days on to days off.
+Consider taking ashwagandha for 4 to 12 weeks, followed by a 1 to 3-week break.
+Maintain roughly a 4:1 ratio of days on to days off, regardless of your chosen timeframe.

 Is Ashwagandha Safe?

 Ashwagandha is generally recognized as safe.
-But there are potential side effects, such as:
+However, potential side effects include:

 - Headache